Is Facebook Ads or Google AdWords Right for You?

 November 2, 2018

-But the main distinction is that they had no intent, very little intent to purchase your services.
-They may have wanted your services, they may have been thinking about it, maybe it’s just a problem that wasn’t big enough to solve right away, but they’re not going to Facebook with the intent to buy that pair of shoes, for example, that Nordstrom showed you.
-So, Facebook has very different intent.
-The intent of people being on there is to interact with their communities, and they’re being shown ads.
-And then, in AdWords, you’re not in there for the community aspect, you’re going there to find a solution, alright?
-So, Facebook is very much like a billboard.
-It’s like you’re driving on the highway, and you’re seeing a billboard and you see that service, and then you’re gonna consider buying that product when you actually need it, OK?
+But the main distinction is that they had no intent to purchase your services.
+They may have wanted your services, they may have been thinking about it, but they’re not going to Facebook with the intent to buy that pair of shoes from Nordstroms.
+It’s like you’re driving on the highway, you see a billboard advertising a service, and you consider buying that product.